Approximation of martingale couplings on the line in the weak adapted topology: Introduction

 Fix $x_0\in X$ and $r\ge1$.
 We denote the set of all probability measures on $X$ with finite $r$-th moment by $\mathcal P_r(X)$, i.e.

-Similarly, we denote by $\mathcal M(X)$ (resp.\ $\mathcal M_r(X)$) the set of all finite positive measures (resp.\ with finite $r$-th moment).
+Let $\mathcal M(X)$ (resp.\ $\mathcal M_r(X)$) denote the set of all finite positive measures (resp.\ with finite $r$-th moment).
 The sets $\mathcal M(X)$ and $\mathcal M_r(X)$, resp.\ are equipped with the weak topology induced by the set $C_b(X)$ of all real-valued absolutely bounded continuous functions on $X$ and, resp.,\ the set $\Phi_r(X)$ of all real-valued continuous functions on $X$, $C(X)$, which satisfy the growth constraint